njersch/mission-control/README.md

 ### Open your backlog from anywhere in Chrome

 To quickly access your backlog while in Chrome, type `m` (for **M**ission Control) into the address bar and hit `SPACE` or `TAB`.
 Hit `ENTER` and your backlog will open in a new pinned tab.
-If your backlog is already open, Chrome will simply navigate to the existing tab.
+If your backlog is already open, Chrome will navigate to the existing tab.

 ![Open backlog from anywhere](./assets/open_backlog.png)